-William Peckitt (1731-95) was a stained glass maker of York, who was in business there by 1751.
-It is likely that he was self-taught and he continued to experiment with various techniques for the rest of his life and took out a ;patent for his techniques of manufacturing coloured glass.
+William Peckitt (1731-95) was a stained glass maker of York, the son of a glove-maker, who was in business there by 1751.
+A recently discovered notebook in his hand confirms that he was self-taught as many of the techniques of successful stained glass making had been forgotten.
+He continued to experiment with such techniques for the rest of his life and took out a patent for the new ones that he evolved.
 In York he did much restoration work on the mediaeval glass of the Minster.
 Elsewhere, the circumstances of his time meant that the greater part of his output was heraldic and the hall of Gray’s Inn, London contains some his finest work of this kind to survive.
 However, although his work was by no means confined to parish churches, he designed windows for several cathedrals, as well as working for Horace Walpole at Strawberry Hill.
 Much of his glass, both pictorial and heraldic, fell a victim to later changes of taste, but in his lifetime he was the most celebrated artist in stained artist in the land, who did much to revive its use and whose work was distributed widely.

 Glass: Glynde (possibly – see under T Pearson, immediately above)